saradbabushrestha/FraudAware-Platform/README.md

 4. To access the admin page to view the captured credentials, navigate to `http://localhost:3000/victims` and enter the password you set in the `.env` file.

 ## File Structure

+## Dependencies

+- [Express](https://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js.
+- [EJS](https://ejs.co/) - Simple templating engine that lets you generate HTML with plain JavaScript.
+- [dotenv](https://www.npmjs.com/package/dotenv) - Loads environment variables from a `.env` file into `process.env`.
+- [body-parser](https://www.npmjs.com/package/body-parser) - Middleware for parsing incoming request bodies.
+- [fs](https://nodejs.org/api/fs.html) - Node.js file system module for reading and writing files.
+- [path](https://nodejs.org/api/path.html) - Utility module for working with file and directory paths.

+## License

+This project is for educational and awareness purposes only.
+It should **not** be used for malicious activities.
+Always ensure you have proper authorization before running any penetration testing or security exercises.

+---

+**Disclaimer**: This project is strictly for learning and raising awareness about phishing techniques.
+Do not use this code to perform illegal activities.